NixOS/rfcs/rfcs/0134-nix-store-layer.md

 The constrained scope here is to keep this RFC actionable.

 Layering between e.g. Flakes and the Nix Language doesn't yet exist in the implementation in the form of a library separation.
-I don't want to be "blocked" on major new development work, and anything involving Flakes is also far more controversial, and best avoided at first.
+Separating Flakes into its own library would require major new development work, and I don't want to "block" exposing the layering for the first time to users on such work when there is an easier way to try this idea how.
+Flakes also has more development going on due being unstable, so it is nice to not get in its way.

 Conversely, the store layer is already quite well separated.
-The orthogonality between it and other layers "proven" in the wild by projects like Guix (more on that latter part in the next section).
+Its conceptual independence from Nix's other layers is "proven" in the wild by projects like Guix.
 The gap is also widest in terms of the layer of abstraction between, on one hand, nascent "infrastructure projects" like

 - content-addressed derivations